ryanatkn/react-typescript-closing-the-loop/README.md

 > Here's a [great talk](https://www.youtube.com/watch?v=ez3R0Gi4z5A).
 > I'm going to post a followup to this article with some snappy Angular animations,
 > and maybe more - [GraphQL](https://github.com/Quramy/ts-graphql-plugin)?
 Yes please.
+> Below is a somewhat edited version of the original -
+> ~~strikethrough text~~ is used to preserve mistakes and is followed by a correction.

 React and TypeScript are well-hyped fixtures of the 2017 webscape, but not much attention has been given to how wonderfully they complement each other.